flegaspi700/AI-Learning-Journey/001_Data_Analysis/README.md

 - `EDA_Roller_Coaster.ipynb`: A Jupyter Notebook that contains an exploratory data analysis of the roller coaster dataset.
 - `EDA_Netflix_Movies.ipynb`: A Jupyter Notebook that contains an exploratory data analysis of the Netflix dataset.
+- `EDA_FRED_Economic_Data.ipynb`: A Jupyter Notebook that contains an exploratory data analysis of FRED economic data.
 - `Data/coaster_db.csv`: The dataset used for the roller coaster analysis.
 - `Data/netflix_data.csv`: The dataset used for the Netflix analysis.